 If you think you may have developed an addiction or you know someone who you think may be in trouble, it is important to be aware of the following seven signs:

-1. Rationalizing – Justifying substance abuse is one of the first signs that there is a problem.
+1. Rationalizing - Justifying the behavior is one of the first signs that there is an abuse problem.
 I used to say that I only drank on the weekends, so it was okay.
 The problem was I never missed a weekend for six years.
 I missed out on a lot of other wonderful things, though, as the years went by.
 And those are moments in time that I will never get back.
-Remember, even if someone’s rationalizations make sense on the surface, they are still covering up the extent of their substance abuse problem.
+Remember, even if someone's rationalizations make sense on the surface, they are still covering up the extent of their substance abuse problem.

 2. Blame - If someone tried to bring up the subject of my excessive drinking, I found myself flipping the situation and saying that if my mother wouldn't be so demanding, I wouldn't have to drink.
 It was a convenient cop-out.
 I didn't have to take any responsibility for my behavior.